Alfred Carter is a proud Gunaikurnai man and post-release artist with The Torch, who only picked up a brush in 2018.

 This year, Alfred was awarded with the Melbourne Road Art & Canvas stretching Award as part of the Confined 11 exhibition.
 He is evolving his style with every painting, and simply wants to keep painting for now and see what happens in the future.

-View Alfred’s latest piece ‘The Cycle of Life’ along with five other artworks for sale on his Torch artist page.
+View Alfred’s latest artworks for sale on his Torch artist page.

-100% of the sale price goes to the artist, and free stretching is included on every sale.
+100% of the artwork price goes to the artist, and free stretching is included on every sale.